TechnologyEnhancedLearning/DLSV2/README.md

 This should launch the website at: [https://localhost:44363/](https://localhost:44363/)

 # Running the tests
+These tests will also be run by the Jenkins job whenever you push.

+## Running the web tests
+These tests are in the DigitalLearningSolutions.Web.Tests project.
+No setup is required to run them and they'll also be run by the jenkins job whenever you push.
+See the sections below for how to run one test, all tests in a file or all the tests in the project.

+## Running the data tests
+These tests are in the DigitalLearningSolutions.Data.Tests project.
+Some setup is required as these tests use a real db instance.

+You need to copy the local db you've setup so that you can use the copy for testing, make sure you name the copy `mbdbx101_test`.
+You can copy the db either by restoring the backup file again but making sure you change the file names, or using the SQL server copy database wizard.
+See https://stackoverflow.com/questions/3829271/how-can-i-clone-an-sql-server-database-on-the-same-server-in-sql-server-2008-exp for details.

+See the sections below for how to run one test, all tests in a file or all the tests in the project.

+*NB these tests will not currently be run by the Jenkins job so you need to run them locally!*

 ## Run one test
 Open the test file, find the test you want to run, click the icon to the left of the test name.